Guest Editors: Fred Paccaud, Ted Tulchinsky, Christina Zarowsky

-Public Health Reviews invites you to submit to our new article collection: Maternal and child health in the sustainable development goal era.
+Public Health Reviews continues to welcome new submissions to our article collection focussing on maternal and child health in the sustainable development goal era.

 The World Health Organization has reported a decline in deaths of children under 5 years of age from 12.6 million in 1990 to 6.3 million in 2013 and maternal deaths have been reduced from an estimated 523,000 in 1990 to 289,000 in 2013.
 Despite these achievements, the decline in maternal deaths greatly missed the mark of the Millennium Development Goals (MDGs) and if present trends continue, 4.4 million children younger than 5 years will still die in 2030.
 To reduce maternal deaths, women need good-quality reproductive health care, effective interventions and skilled birth attendants – and the autonomy and resources to demand and secure access to these.
 The three leading causes of newborn deaths: preterm birth complications, pneumonia, and intrapartum-related complications must be addressed, while recognizing that progress has been slow on congenital, preterm, neonatal sepsis, injury, and other causes.
 What is also clear is that progress has been highly uneven across different contexts.
 Under-resourced settings are the most challenging, but wide variations across countries at similar levels of socio-economic development indicate that there is much to learn about what has and has not worked, and why.